Heritage Crafts

 Issues affecting the viability

-• Skills issues: Training from a master calligrapher is not available in the UK
+• Training and recruitment issues – Lack of qualified teachers.
+Training from a master calligrapher is not available in the UK.

 Support organisations